Government tells another Brighton landlord to shut student house

 In April 2013 the council assumed special powers meaning landlords need planning permission to convert homes to HMOs in five council wards.
 These are Hanover and Elm Grove; Hollingdean and Stanmer; Moulsecoomb and Bevendean; Queens Park, and St Peter’s and North Laine.

 A small HMO is defined as a property let to between three and six unrelated people sharing facilities.
-Such premises also need a licence from the council's private sector housing team in 12 council wards.
+Such premises also need a licence from the environmental health department in 12 council wards.
 More information is on the council's website: HMOs and planning, plus HMOs and licensing.